directus-labs/guest-authoring/copy-this-template-directory/index.md

 You will need a Directus project - check out [quickstart guide](https://docs.directus.io/getting-started/quickstart) if you don't already have one.
 You will also need a Google Account.

-**This project implementation limits:** it does not support Directus Bulk operations.
-I only developed and tested it for the single item being created/updated/deleted.
+**This project implementation limits:**
+It does not support Directus Bulk operations.
+Current Flows are developed and tested for the single item being created / updated / deleted.
+Another one - Google Calendar recurrent events will be handled as a single date event.

 &nbsp;